Sprint Velocity Tracking

 For GitHub teams using Projects, velocity tracking closes the loop between planning and execution.
 It highlights sprints disrupted by unplanned work, helping teams protect capacity for planned commitments and negotiate scope more effectively with stakeholders.

-Understand and act on sprint velocity tracking with KPI Tree
+Understand and act on Sprint Velocity Tracking with KPI Tree

 Extract sprint completion data from GitHub Projects into your warehouse and track velocity in KPI Tree.
 Place it alongside feature cycle time and bug fix rate to understand how velocity relates to quality and delivery speed.